Wild

 Wild: Think Aloud

-Using the Think Aloud strategy to model inference strategies.
+Using the Think Aloud strategy to model inference strategies and comprehension monitoring

 Required reading: Whole book